harness/developer-hub/tutorials/build-code/ci-getting-started.md

 Harness CI is built on Drone and over the last 10 years have been focussing on solving the developer frustration on the time it took to ship code with existing CI tools.
 Harness CI’s vision is to create a CI tool that is fast, simple, open, and secure.

-Harness CI comes with optimized defaults with Hosted builds so you don’t have to setup/ manage infrastructure or optimize caching and other technologies to improve build times.
+Harness CI comes with optimized defaults with hosted builds so you don’t have to set up and manage infrastructure or optimize caching and other technologies to improve build times.

-You can get started rapidly with any language in Harness CI 60 sec with out of the box starter templates, code-first development.
-You can connect to any SCM system, build any app for any platform and host it anywhere.
+You can get started quickly with any language in Harness CI, within 60 seconds with out-of-the-box starter templates and code-first development.
+You can connect to any SCM system, build any app for any platform, and host it anywhere.

 ![CI Getting Started](static/ci-tutorial-fast/cigettingstartedtemplates.png)